-Morbi, a small industrial town near Rajkot, is the second largest tiles manufacturing cluster in the world, accounting for \sim 90% of the total production of ceramic tile products in India.
+Morbi, a small industrial town near Rajkot, is the second largest tiles manufacturing cluster in the world accounting for 90% of total production of ceramic products in India.
+Himatnagar, a town near Ahmedabad, also houses some major tile manufacturing units.